22-03-14RevatureSalesforceTraining/Alchemy/README.md

 - Process automation utilizing Screen flows, Before-save, After-save, and Autolaunched flows

 TO-DO:
-- Create more campaigns, opportunities, and larger hierarchy to add more complexity
+- Create more campaigns, opportunities, and larger role hierarchy to add more complexity
 - Add more products/pricebooks to create more buying options
 - Utilize Salesforce Knowledge features as well as Experience Cloud